combinatorist/resume/README.md

 ---
 # Highlights
-- Independent, innovative, and productive Senior Data Consultant (Engineer, DBA, Scientist, Analyst)
+- Independent, innovative, and productive Senior Data Consultant/Tech Lead (Engineer, DBA, Scientist, Analyst)
-- A technical leader (year long data ingestion project, training a team of 5 developers)
-- 8 yrs. of Big Data Engineering experience (Spark, Scala, Python, AWS EMR, DynamoDB, Presto, Hive, etc)
+- 9 yrs. of Big Data Engineering experience (Apache Spark, Scala, AWS EMR, DynamoDB, Presto, Hive, etc)
+- 8 yrs. working with sensitive and highly regulated healthcare data (HIPAA) including government contracts
+- 4 yrs. of Data Science & Analysis experience (SQL, Python, R, Jupyter)
 - 4 yrs. of volunteer non-profit leadership and community organizing around open data and civic technology
-- 4 yrs. of Data Science & Analysis experience (SQL, Python, Spark, Scala, R, Jupyter)
 - 3 yrs. of independent study, research, and public speaking experience in mathematics and analytic philosophy
 ---
 # Professional Experience

 ## Independent Data Consultant
-(September 2019 - Present)
+(Freelance: September 2019 - Present)
 - I registered as an independent data consultant so I can contribute to a wider variety of mission-driven projects.
 - I help people and organizations strategize, design, develop, and manage data solutions at any scale.
 - My contracts focus on government, civic, non-profit, and research institutions.
 - E.g. a subcontract under Bloom (govbloom.com) for the NYC Mayor's Office of Data Analytics (February 2020).

 ## On-Call Data Engineering Consultant
-(Wayspring: Sep 2019 - Present)
+(AxialHealthcare/Wayspring: Sep 2019 - Present)
-- Responsible for any issues or updates concerning my "Insight" App (Apache Spark Data Analytics pipeline)
+- Responsible for any issues or updates concerning our Apache Spark Data Analytics pipeline
 - Consulting and researching new project ideas for the Senior Director of Data Services
 - Helping other data team members with ad hoc projects and blockers as necessary
 - Maintenance and updates to healthcare coding reference database
 - **Skills:** Python (Programming Language) · Scala · Databases · Apache Spark

 ## Lead Data Engineer (Contract)
-(Wayspring: Jan 2023 - Nov 2023)
+(AxialHealthcare/Wayspring: Jan 2023 - Nov 2023)
 - Designed and built an Apache Spark Scala app to ingest healthcare claims data at scale.
 - Trained a team of 5 developers in Apache Spark SQL and Scala with Delta Lake and git.
 - Automated migration and reinterpretation of PostgreSql procedures as sql files run through Apache Spark SQL.
 - Maintained project roadmap, priorities, and estimates for team in gap between project managers.
-- **Skills:** Technical Leadership · Scala · Apache Spark
+- **Skills:** Technical Leadership · Scala · Apache Spark  · PostrgreSQL

 ## Data Engineer
-(AxialHealthcare: March 2017 - August 2019)
+(AxialHealthcare/Wayspring: March 2017 - August 2019)
 - Switched to Data Architecture Team started by new Enterprise Data Architect
-- Maintained code ownership for 'axialInsight' product, formerly called "Core Analytics" engine
+- Maintained code ownership for legacy monthly analytics pipeline built in Google Big Query
-- Designed, rebuilt, and optimized axialInsight with Spark Scala on AWS EMR (migrated from Google Big Query)
+- Redesigned, improved, and migrated analytics pipeline to Spark Scala on AWS EMR
-- Designed, built, documented, and trained others in novel time interval libraries for accuracy and performance
+- Designed, built, documented, and trained others in custom time interval libraries for accuracy and performance
-- Piloted use of Scala Build Tool (cf. Maven, Ant)
+- Initiated use of Scala Build Tool (cf. Maven, Ant)
-- Frequently consulted for and mentored across teams on Hadoop, Git, SDLC, Database / Data Pipeline design, etc
+- Frequently mentored others on Hadoop, Git, SDLC, Database / Data Pipeline design, etc
-- Frequently discussed compatibility and integration of our Hadoop-based apps with traditional apps
 - Regularly given projects to pilot / test new technologies
-- Initiated "Code as Infrastructure" (Terraform) on Data Architecture team
+- Initiated and led Code as Infrastructure (Terraform) on Data Architecture team
-- Initiated "Serverless Architecture" (AWS API Gateway, Lambda Functions, DynamoDB) at Axial
+- Initiated and led Serverless Architecture (AWS API Gateway, Lambda Functions, DynamoDB) for company
 - Designed serverless RESTful JSON backend API to manage metadata for Data Lake in NoSql store DynamoDB (cf. Cassandra)
 - Influenced many cross-functional, design, data architecture, and SDLC meetings and decisions
-- Reported code changes and impact to business and SOC
+- Reported code changes and impact to business external teams and Security Team (SOC)
-- Began study for AWS Solutions Associate Certificate
-- Attended AWS RE:Invent Conference 2017
+- Attended AWS RE:Invent Conference 2017, representing company's Data Team
-- Began advanced tech evaluation and design work on a conversion to Apache Spark Streaming, Beam, or Flink

 ## Data Scientist
-(AxialHealthcare: September 2015 - February 2017)
+(AxialHealthcare/Wayspring: September 2015 - February 2017)
 - Hired to do Data Science in early stages of Healthcare startup (employee \#10)
 - Worked with patient and practitioner data as well as medical and pharmacy claims
 - Found over-worked Data Scientists manually delivering ad hoc SQL results directly to clients